KWDB/kwdb-mcp-server/docs/integrate-llm-agent_en.md

 - Install the Visual Studio Code.
 - Install the Cline extension in the Visual Studio Code.
-- Download and decompress the KWDB MCP Server installation package. <!--To add links-->
+- [Download](https://gitee.com/kwdb/kwdb-mcp-server/releases) and decompress the KWDB MCP Server installation package.
 - Install and start KWDB, configure the authentication method, and create a database.
 For details, see the [KWDB Documentation Website](https://www.kaiwudb.com/kaiwudb_docs/#/oss_dev/deployment/overview.html).
 - Create a user with appropriate privileges on tables and databases.
 For details, see [Create Users](https://www.kaiwudb.com/kaiwudb_docs/#/oss_dev/deployment/bare-metal/user-config-bare-metal.html).